Response of Mother’s Body to Pregnancy

-- In fetal circulation, the exchange of gases occurs at placental level while in an adult circulation, it occurs in the lungs.
+- In fetal circulation, the exchange of gasses occurs at placental level, while in an adult circulation, it occurs in the lungs.

-- In fetal heart, there is higher pressure on the right side of the heart while in adult circulation left side of the heart bears more pressure of the blood.
+- In a fetal heart, there is higher pressure on the right side of the heart while, in adult circulation, the left side of the heart bears more pressure of the blood.

-- In fetal circulation lungs are bypassed by the foramen ovale and ductus arteriosus.
+- In fetal circulation, the lungs are bypassed by the foramen ovale and ductus arteriosus.
 In an adult, there are two circuits of blood.

-- In fetus the blood flowing is oxygenated, deoxygenated or mixed.
+- In the fetus, the blood flowing is oxygenated, deoxygenated or mixed.
 Under normal physiological conditions, the adult blood is either oxygenated or deoxygenated.